Skip to main content

 Migrate from LangChain

 Move a LangChain or LangGraph project into Connic.
-The connic migrate CLI handles the initial conversion, then you clean up LangGraph-specific patterns that need manual attention.
+The connic migrate CLI handles the initial conversion.
+After that, you clean up the LangGraph-specific patterns that need manual attention.

 Concept mapping